niltz/mongodb-mac-startup/README.md

 	/usr/local/mongodb

-You might also need to create the following folders
+You will also need to create the following folders

 	/usr/local/mongodb/log
 	/usr/local/mongodb/db/a